Staff Profile: Debbie Williams, Group Compliance OfficerGenesis Biosciences2021-11-26T13:06:52+00:00

-As the Group Compliance Manager at Genesis Biosciences, Debbie deals with production, quality compliance, and the day-to-day running of our lab – a true operational commander-in-chief.
+As the Group Compliance Officer at Genesis Biosciences, Debbie deals with production, quality compliance, and the day-to-day running of our lab – a true operational commander-in-chief.

 She’s responsible for keeping Genesis Biosciences above board and iron clad in what we say and do, from achieving our ISO certifications to ensuring our products meet our high quality control and quality assurance standards.